-As of the end of the fiscal year, the APCD's governmental fund reported an ending fund balance of \$5,211,277, a decrease of \$351,972 in comparison with the prior year.
+As of the end of the fiscal year, the APCD's governmental fund reported an ending fund balance of \$6.212.497, an increase of \$1.000.666 in comparison with the prior year.

-The General Fund is the operating fund of the APCD, and as a single purpose entity, is the only fund type reported. \$11,554 of the General Fund balance is reserved with the remaining \$5,200,277 unreserved, and designated for future use.
+The General Fund is the operating fund of the APCD, and as a single purpose entity, is the only fund type reported. \$13,176 of the General Fund balance is reserved with the remaining \$6,199,321 unreserved, and designated for future use.
 The designated amount represents the APCD's intended use of the financial resources in future periods.
 Components of the designations are presented under notes to the basic financial statements.
 Two measures of the General Fund's liquidity are the comparison of both unreserved fund balance and total fund balance to total operating expenditures.
-Unreserved General Fund balance and total General Fund balances represent 72.3 and 72.1 percent, respectively, of total General Fund operating expenditures.
-Prior year measures were 73.6 and 73.8 percent, respectively.
+Unreserved General Fund balance and total General Fund balances represent 78.2 and 78.4 percent, respectively, of total General Fund operating expenditures of \$7,925,912.
+Prior year measures were 72.1 and 72.3 percent, respectively.
 Unreserved General Fund balance may also serve as a useful measure of the APCD's net resources available for spending at the end of the fiscal year.

-Beginning fiscal year 2004-05, fee rates increased 1.7 percent which was consistent with the change in the California Consumer Price Index (CPI) to recover the cost of APCD programs; however, it is important to note that the APCD has not proposed any supplemental increases above CPI since 1991.
-Other fees have decreased, some associated with workload and some not.
+Beginning fiscal year 2005-06, fee rates increased 3.9 percent which was consistent with the change in the California Consumer Price Index (CPI) to recover the cost of APCD programs; however, it is important to note that the APCD has not proposed any supplemental increases above CPI since 1991.
+In fact, a number of years between July 1, 1990 and the end of fiscal year 1999-2000, the APCD did not raise fees by even the CPI, thereby foregoing 12.94% as of fiscal year 2005-06.
+Compounding will cause this percentage to grow in future years.
+In addition, other fees have actually decreased, some associated with workload and some not.
 As a result, we continue to pursue alternatives to traditional funding sources.

 The last important ingredient to fluctuations in General Fund Balance relates to permit revaluations that occur over a three-year cycle.
-One of the three years will yield a surplus with the other two yielding a deficit.
-Fiscal year 2004-05 was a deficit year for permit re-evaluations.
+Currently, two of the three years will yield a surplus with the other one yielding a deficit.
+This cycle can change depending on the year new permits are issued and entered into the three-year re-evaluation cycle.
+Fiscal year 2005-06 was a surplus year for permit re-evaluations.
+Surpluses are set aside in designations, based on a budgeted three year rolling average, to fund deficit years.